behreajj/CamZup/README.md

   3. [Math & Geometry Conventions](#math--geometry-conventions)
   4. [Kotlin Interoperability](#kotlin-interoperability)

 Cam Z-Up is a Java-based library for the creative coding environment [Processing](https://processing.org/).
 Cam Z-Up flips Processing's default projection so that the positive z axis, (0.0, 0.0, 1.0), is the world up axis; the positive y axis, (0.0, 1.0, 0.0), is forward.
 This library supports two- and three-dimensional graphics.
-It also supports "2.5D" graphics.

 If you can flip the y-axis by either